ian-a-beard/ian-a-beard.github.io/_posts/2025-03-26-picducanigou.md

     </div>
 </div>

-I get over the foothill and arrive at the village of Valmanya.
-The moon has become visible again, emitting some light.
+I get over the foothill and arrive at Valmanya.
+There is no movement or noise from the village as I walk through.
+After a short walk up another road I get on the actual trail, which begins in a wooded area.
+It is still dark at this point.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">